After treatment has finished, you will have follow-up appointments.

 You may see your cancer specialist for follow-up appointments, or you may have a PSA test at your GP surgery.
 You can talk to your cancer specialist about how you will have follow-ups after treatment.
 They can also tell you who you should contact if you have any problems in between appointments.

 Many men find they get anxious before the appointments.
 This is natural.
-It may help to get support from family, friends or a support organisation such as Prostate Cancer UK.
-You can also call the Macmillan Support Line on 0808 808 00 00.
+It can help to get support from family, friends or a support organisation such as Prostate Cancer UK.

 After treatment, some men are cured of prostate cancer.
 But for others, cancer may come back after treatment.
 If your cancer comes back, you may be able to have further treatment.

 What treatment you may be offered will depend on: